-Effortless dance: When the dance and the dancer are one; when who we are is what we do.
-This is the state in which the Ego and Higher Self are working in complete harmony with each other and our behavior is directly inspired by ultimate reality, the Tao, the Higher Power.
-The universal "dance" of creation is dancing itself through the dancer in a direct way requiring no effort.
+Effortless Dance: When the dance and the dancer are one; when who we are is what we do.
+This is the state in which the Ego and Higher Self are working in complete harmony and everything we do is a fulfillment of God's will in our lives.
+Our actions and words are coming directly from the Holy Spirit.
+The universal "dance" of creation is dancing itself through us effortlessly.
 Although we can temporarily Peak Experience this state, it can also be more continuous or permanent.

 Ego or Ego self: The sense of being a separate, individual person, the process of making meaning in the world, and the part of us which is self-concerned.
-The Ego is an integral part of the human being because it helps us to fulfill our basic human physical and emotional needs, but it is still only a part of the totality of who we are.
+The Ego is an integral part of the human being because it helps to fulfill our basic human physical and emotional needs, but it is only a small part of the totality of who we are.
 When we live primarily from the Ego we often feel and act with selfishness, fear, or anger.
-Spiritual development includes realizing that our identities include more than the Ego and replacing harmful Egoic patterns of thought, feeling, and behavior with healthier Egoic patterns which work with the Higher Self.
-Synonyms: personal self, personality self, separate self, small self.
+In 1 Corinthians 2:14 we are told, "The unspiritual self, just as it is by nature, can't receive the gifts of God's Spirit.
+There's no capacity for them.
+They seem like so much silliness."
+Spiritual development includes realizing that we are more than the Ego and replacing harmful Egoic patterns of thought, feeling, and behavior with healthier Egoic patterns that work with the Higher Self.
+Synonyms: unspiritual self, personal self, personality self, separate self, small self.